 Aqua jogging is a great cross-training, conditioning, and rehabilitation exercise for runners – and is surprisingly popular with elite athletes.

+While the benefits of swimming for runners is well known, aqua jogging is less so!
 Despite it’s effectiveness, it’s not something that many runners have tried – or are even aware of.

 The idea is pretty simple: you strap on a float around your middle, head into the deep end of your local swimming pool, and “run” by treading water vigorously, driving your knees and letting the water resistance do it’s thing.